Pitchess Motion Update – Escondido

 For a flyer of the class, click HERE

 8:00am – 5:00pm

 What you will learn:

-This course will update you on handling a Pitchess Motion, both pof available free parking south of the Community Centerrocedurally and substantively from the time a motion is received to preparing and arguing opposition to the motion in court, handling the in-camera hearing and appealing erroneous orders.
+This course will update you on handling a Pitchess Motion, both procedurally and substantively, from the time a motion is received to preparing and arguing opposition to the motion in court, handling the in-camera hearing and appealing erroneous orders.
 Recent cases will be discussed.

 Cancellation Policy – Effective 8/1/18

 All cancellations and substitutions MUST be in writing and directed to the CPOA Training Coordinator at firstname.lastname@example.org.
 All refunds will be processed within 30 days from the written date of the cancellation request.

 Cancellations made 30 calendar days or more from the first day of your registered course will be refunded minus a $30 cancellation fee.